Tarasovk49/2018_lipodisk_md/Scratch.md

 * Duplicate 1h2s monomer using MDAnalysis.
 Add TER records after each chain of protein.
 * Upload 1h2s dimer to CHARMM-GUI Membraine Builder and embed it in 11\*11 nm^2 DMPC bilayer, add water, 0.15 KCL.
 Download output for Gromacs.
 Run all steps of minimization and equilibration provided by CHARMM and also 2 ns of NPT simulation.
 * Extract last pdb frame from NPT.
 Rename LYR residue to REK and renumber atoms back.
 Delete HZ1 atoms because NZ atom of lysine REK was parametrized in OPLS-AA deprotonated.
+Renumber atoms with *renumber_atoms.py*.
 Perform a series of `sed` exchange:
 ```
 sed -i 's/HSD /HISD' from_charmm.pdb
 sed -i 's/HG1 SER/HG  SER' from_charmm.pdb